DigitalGrinnell/ISLE-Documentation/DG-Migration-History.md

 I'm going to post this document as a `markdown` formatted article, and promote it to the front page of the site again.
 To do that I needed to visit [the modules](https://dgdocker1.grinnell.edu/#overlay=admin/modules) page to enable `Markdown filter` module (*Odd*, I thought I had done that in the installer script?).
 Then I visited [the configuration page](https://dgdocker1.grinnell.edu/#overlay=admin/config) and added `markdown` as a text format option.
 Having done that I clicked `Add content` and add this text, actually `markdown`, to the site.

 Now, it's time to check some of my other settings and see if I can remedy the above issues ASAP.

+## Checking Module Config and Site Settings

+In order to understand and hopefully mitigate the errors/warnings shown above, I'm visiting